 Research

 Our long-term goal is to understand how aberrations in molecular and cellular mechanisms governing tissue development and regeneration may lead to cancer initiation and progression.
-We are particularly interested in understanding the role of stem cell niches in ovarian, endometrial and prostate carcinogenesis.
+We are particularly interested in understanding the role of stem cell niches and cell states in ovarian and endometrial carcinogenesis.

 Human Fallopian tube organoid